decant09/bokeh/README.md

     <img src="static/images/readme/screenshots/post_update_success_message.png">
     </details>
 ### Delete Post Page
-- The uelete post page is accessible only by the user who created the post.
+- The delete post page is accessible only by the user who created the post.
 - An edit and delete icon appear on the post detail page if the user who is logged in uploaded that post.
 - Clicking on the delete icon takes the use to the post delete page confirming the post is intended to be deleted.
-- If not intended the user can return to the post delete page.
+- If not intended the user can return to the post detail page.
 - If the post is deleted the associated comments are also deleted and the user is returned to the main post list page.
     <details>
     <summary>Post Delete Page</summary>